MMahesh12/Web-Dev/README.md

 # Web-Dev
-This repo contains the innovative and responsive web pages this code is used for repo developers
+This repo contains the innovative and responsive web pages. this code is used for repo developers.